Whether you're Catholic, christian or spiritual, you might

 Blessed Sacrament Chapel

-is the place exclusively for prayer.
-This clear statement, in
+Blessed Sacrament Chapel is the place exclusively for prayer.
+The

 Adoration until the 4:45pm benediction.